About Ispirer Systems

 The example below shows the difference in object creation dependencies by default and using the Spring dependency injection option.

-Source code Oracle Converted Java code by default Converted Java code with option DEPENDENCY_INJECTION=Spring
+Oracle source code Converted to Java code by default Converted to Java code with the DEPENDENCY_INJECTION=Spring option

 CREATE PACKAGE BODY PKG_WITH_DEPENDENCY